MadDinosaur/ISEP-LAPR2/docs/SprintC/US5/US5.md

 ### 1.2.
 Customer Specifications and Clarifications

+**From the Specifications Document:**
+>"...the client should wait until a medical lab technician calls him/her to collect the samples required to perform a given test."

+>"All the tests (clinical blood tests and Covid-19 tests) performed by the network of laboratories are registered locally by the medical lab technicians who collect the samples."

+>"When sampling (blood or swab) the medical lab technician records the samples in the system, associating the samples with the client/test, and identifying each sample with a barcode that is automatically generated using an external API."

 **From the client clarifications**:

 * **Q1**: What kind of attributes should a sample have?